VovaMind/KnowledgeBase/2024/whole_brain_child.md

 Tantrums aren't unique for todlers.

-### Engage, don't enrage: appealing to the upstairs brain
+### Strategy #3: Engage, don't enrage: appealing to the upstairs brain

 Which part of the brain do I want to appeal to?
 Example: force to do something vs find a way to negotiate.